Concordium/concordium.github.io/source/shared/net/mobile-wallet/make-shielded-transfer-mw.rst

 #.
 Tap the Account you want to transfer CCD from or tap |moredetails| for the account.

-   - If shielding is hidden for the account, go to the |hamburger| menu in the upper right corner and tap **Show shielded balance for account name**.
+   - If the shielded balance is hidden for the account, go to the |hamburger| menu in the upper right corner and tap **Show shielded balance for _your account name_**.

 #.
-Tap the **Shielded balance** area of the account card.
+Tap the **Shielded balance** tab of the totals area.

 #.
 Tap **SEND**.